 Two Days Before

 Two days before the race will typically be a recovery day, and that means you have some additional time to take care of tasks you won't have time for the day before your event, especially if that's a travel day.
-This could be Thursday or Friday, and if you work a full time job, might mean you're taking the day completely off from riding in order to complete these tasks.
+This could be Thursday or Friday, and if you have full work days, might mean you're taking the day completely off from riding in order to complete those tasks in the time you usually use to train.

 A clean bike is one of those small things that makes a big difference, and two days before is a great day to do it.
 A grease-free, silver drivetrain that doesn't crunch with dirt and actually shifts when you want it to means there's one less thing to distract you when you go to the start line.
 Give your bike the once (or twice) over with a bucket, brush and a mild degreaser (ideally one that won't kill the flowers or the neighborhood cats) and you'll be in business.
 This also means it will be running well for your opening up workout the next day, and you can be sure it's operating properly.